tarwn/lessthandot-hugo/blogs/content/posts/2010-02-06-use-filters-in-ssms-to-only-see-the-thin.md

   - tip

 ---
 Now that all my server are SQL Server 2008 I use SSMS with SSMS Toolpack and Toad.
-I don&#8217;t really use Query Analyzer anymore.
-The other day I found out that you can hide objects you don&#8217;t want to see in SSMS by using filters.
+I don't really use Query Analyzer anymore.
+The other day I found out that you can hide objects you don't want to see in SSMS by using filters.

-Let&#8217;s first look at some code.
+Let's first look at some code.
 Create a new database named test, create a new schema named Denis and then add 3 tables to the dbo schema and 3 tables to the Denis schema.
 Just run the code below

 sql
 create database test